AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

     - must set Max Scaling Threshold
 - RDS vs RDS Custom
     - full admin access to underlying OS and DB
+- Fail-over
+    - during failover, RDS flips CNAME to point at the standby (NOT IP addr)
 - RDS Proxy
     - improve DB efficiency by pooling connections
     - must be accessed from VPC